 In addition to any exclusions or limitations described in the Medical Benefits Chart, or anywhere else in this Evidence of Coverage, the following items and services aren't covered under Original Medicare or by our plan:

-• Services considered not reasonable and necessary, according to the standards of Original Medicare, unless these services are listed by our plan as a covered services.
+• Services considered not reasonable and necessary, according to the standards of Original Medicare, unless these services are listed by our plan as covered services.
+As noted in this section, we provide all Covered Services according to Medicare guidelines.